Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

-Note that $p_\theta(y_j=\hat{y}|\bx_j)$, $p^0_{G}(y_i=\hat{y})$ and $p^{\tau+1}_{G}(y_i=\hat{y})$ are vectors whose dimension is the cardinality of $Y$, the set of all possible labels.
-The above procedure propagates the labels of individual supervoxels into their neighborhood and the number of iterations, $\tau_{max}$, defines the radius of the neighborhood involved in the computation of $p_G$ for $s_i$, thus encoding smoothness priors.
-Fig.~\ref{fig:03-intuition} shows the result of this computation for a simple \num{8x8} image with initial prediction of a classifier as shown on the left and $k=4$ neighbors with equal edge weights.
+Note that $p_\theta(y_j=\hat{y} \mid \bx_j)$, $p^0_{G}(y_i=\hat{y})$ and $p^{\tau+1}_{G}(y_i=\hat{y})$ are vectors whose dimension is the cardinality of $Y$, the set of all possible labels.
+The procedure described by Eq.~\eqref{eq:GeomProb} is essential for defining the geometric uncertainty as it propagates the labels of individual supervoxels into their neighborhood.
+Then, the supervoxels that are surrounded by neighbours whose predictions contradict to each other would receive contradicting scores and $p_{G}(y_i=\hat{y})$ would result in high uncertainty.
+The number of iterations, $\tau_{max}$, defines the radius of the neighborhood involved in the computation of $p_G$ for $s_i$, thus encoding smoothness priors.
+When segmenting some objects of interest, $\tau_{max}$ should be chosen approximately as the average size of these objects.
+This enables score propagation inside the object, but does not favour propagation from parts that are far outside of object boundaries.
+In our experiments, $\tau_{max}$ value varies between \num{10} and \num{20} depending on the application.
+Fig.~\ref{fig:03-intuition} shows the result of this computation for a simple \num{8x8} image with initial prediction of a classifier as shown on the left and $k=4$ neighbours with equal edge weights.
 We apply $\tau_{max}=4$ iterations and the resulting geometric uncertainty on the right shows how smoothness prior is reflected in the uncertainty: non-smooth boundaries receive the highest uncertainty score.